AO-StreetArt/CLyman/docs/pages/quickstart.rst

 ``docker run -d --network=dvs --name=document-db mongo``

-``docker run --network=dvs --name=cache -d redis``

-This will start up a single instance each of Mongo, Redis, and Consul.
+This will start up a single instance each of Mongo and Consul.
 Consul stores our configuration values, so we'll need to set those up.
 You can either view the `Consul Documentation <https://www.consul.io/intro/getting-started/ui.html>`__ for information on starting the container with a Web UI, or you can use the commands below for a quick-and-dirty setup:

-``docker exec -t registry curl -X PUT -d 'cache--6379----2--5--0' http://localhost:8500/v1/kv/clyman/RedisConnectionString``

 ``docker exec -t registry curl -X PUT -d 'mongodb://document-db:27017/' http://localhost:8500/v1/kv/clyman/Mongo_ConnectionString``